Inventor Dean Kamen to Reveal Student Invention Winners of Sixth Annual FIRST®LEGO® League Global Innovation Award presented by XPRIZE®

 - Dean Kamen, Inventor and Founder of FIRST

-- Alan Zack, Senior Director of Marketing for XPRIZE
+- Yvonne Cooper, Senior Director of Marketing and Communications for XPRIZE

 Dean Kamen founded the not-for-profit FIRST ®(For Inspiration and Recognition of Science and Technology) in 1989 to inspire young people’s interest in science and technology.
 FIRST® LEGO® League is one of four programs in a Progression of Programs offered by FIRST.

 Each year, FIRST LEGO League issues a three-part challenge to its teams, which includes building, testing, and programming an autonomous robot using LEGO® MINDSTORMS® technology and conducting a research Project working under a set of Core Values.
-FIRST LEGO League teams can submit their ideas to the FIRST LEGO League Global Innovation Award competition.
+FIRST LEGO League teams with exemplary Project innovative solutions around the TRASH TREK theme were nominated to submit their ideas to the FIRST LEGO League Global Innovation Award competition.

-XPRIZE has returned as Presenting Sponsor of the Global Innovation Award for the fifth consecutive year.
-Partners in Innovation Sponsors include: Booz Allen Hamilton, John Deere, Rockwell Collins, and LEGO Education, in cooperation with Edison Nation and the USPTO.
+XPRIZE has returned as Presenting Sponsor of the Global Innovation Award for the sixth consecutive year.
+Partners in Innovation Sponsors include: Booz Allen Hamilton, John Deere, Rockwell Collins, NRG Energy, Inc., and LEGO Education, in cooperation with the USPTO.